Pabau GO app

 More growth means more practices competing for the same patients.

 Plastic surgery is elective, so patients take their time.
-They research clinics, read patient reviews, and expect a professional patient experience before they book.
+They research practices, read patient reviews, and expect a professional experience before they book.
 Without a system in place, practices often face:

 • Unpredictable consultation volume